10 ways to help you save

 7. Shop around when it comes your TV, broadband and phone contracts

 From your mobile tariff, broadband to TV packages.
 There are deals out there, if nothing else, challenge your current provider to match what you may have seen elsewhere to see if they can match it.

 8. Ditch that old Direct Debit

 If you take some time to scroll through regular payments on your app, it’s possible you’ll discover at least one Direct Debit or standing order you no longer need.
 For most, you can cancel these online or over the phone, but it’s worth checking any contracts you may have to avoid any cancellation fee or penalty.

 9. “Do I really need this?”

 If you're asking yourself that question, there is a good chance you already know the answer.
 From gym memberships to online subscriptions, if you’re not using it, cancel it.
 If that feels a bit drastic you can often pause payments to test the water first.
 Be strong.

 It makes sense to do your research to find the best price but there are also ways you could earn some money back when you spend too.

-We're proud to introduce Ulster Bank Rewards in partnership with Visa.
-Register your Ulster Bank Visa debit card with our Rewards programme and you'll enjoy great cashback bonuses when you shop at some of Northern Ireland's favourite retailers.
+We're proud to introduce Ulster Bank Rewards.
+Register your Ulster Bank contactless debit card with our Rewards programme and you'll enjoy great cashback bonuses when you shop at some of Northern Ireland's favourite retailers.

-To avail of Ulster Bank Rewards you must be a personal Visa Debit card customer over the age of 16 years and resident in the UK.
+To avail of Ulster Bank Rewards you must be a personal contactless Debit card customer over the age of 16 years and resident in the UK.